 Dr Hussain is a specialist registrar in endocrinology and diabetes on the North East London Rotation and is currently working at the Royal London Hospital, Barts Health NHS Trust.
 Her passions are clinical endocrinology and diabetes, as well as medical education and training.
 Within the Society for Endocrinology, she is a member of the Early Career Steering Group, an SpR member of the Clinical Committee, a Leadership and Development Awards Programme Awardee and has recently joined the ‘Future of Endocrinology’ working group

-Can you tell us about your current position and research?
+Can you tell us about your current position?

-Any words of wisdom for aspiring endocrinologists out there?
+Any words of wisdom for aspiring endocrinologist out there?